danielgamage/Glyphs-Scripts/README.md

-# Glyphs-Scripts
+This document is separated by group.
+Within each folder you'll find scripts for different occasions.

 ## Nodes

+### Convert Selected Nodes to Lines
+Converts selected nodes to `line` (handles).
+Make sure you know how path segments are calculated in Glyphs.

 ### Convert Selected Nodes to Offcurves
-Converts selected nodes of any type to `offcurve` (handles).
+Converts selected nodes to `offcurve` (handles).
 If you select two nodes, they'll be converted and the following node will become a curve.

 If you execute this on an entire path, you'll get some TrueType curves (**experimental**).